|

 of automotive traffic and satellites.
 At Caltech, with the help

-UK), and Alan Winfield (University of the West of England, UK),
+and Alan Winfield (University of the West of England),

 I built up a research group that focused on autonomous collective

 robotics.
-In addition to building up a robot laboratory with a large
+In addition to setting up a robot laboratory with a large

-number of robots, we developed and taught the first ever course
+number of robots, in 2000 we developed and taught the first ever course

-My second “biologically inspired” area of interest is
+My second “biologically inspired” area of interest at Caltech was

 that of Neuromorphic VLSI Processing